SteveJustin1963/tec-MINT/README.md

 # tec-MINT

+THIS IS A PRFOUND STEP FORWARD IN SOFTWARE DEVELOPMENT FOR THE TEC1.
+NOW ITS POSSIBLE TO RAPIDY PROTO TYPE CODE FOR EVERYONE!

 A small forth like system for the tec-1 and other sbc.

 In no order, John Hardy, Ken Boak, Craig Jones and Craig Hart and maybe more folk have made a big breakthrough, read the announcement ...